 Justice does not only apply to patients but also health care providers.
 All physicians, nurses, and other health experts have a right to practice their profession in a pleasant environment.
 Also, all health care professionals deserve equal chances of assisting in the decision-making process.

 Health care professionals must hold strong to a solid moral compass.
+That’s why we only take the best nurses and healthcare professionals at Clipboard Health.
 Holding yourself to a high ethical standard will benefit the trust present between you and your patient.
 When ethical dilemmas arise, health care workers must consider the four principles of health care ethics when formatting the best response.